AlexKolonitsky/mifort-dev/Articles/Storages/Nastya_DynamoDB.md

 ##### Formula

-Required units = Number of item per second * Math.ceil( necessary block  / table capacity unit)
+Required units = Amount of items per second * Math.ceil( necessary block  / table capacity unit)

 ##### Example

-So, if we write blocks with the size less then 1KB and need execute 100 operation per second, that needless quantity of resources for writing is 100.
+So, if we write blocks with the size less than 1KB and need to execute 100 operation per second, that needless quantity of resources for writing is 100.
 In case if we read 1.5Kb - we need 200 units of resources for provision 100 operation per second.
 200 = 100 * Math.ceil(1.5 / 1) = 100 * 2.